 With that said, it is worth mentioning that the extent to which the brake assist can help the driver make an emergency brake also depends on the ability and the strength of the driver.

-Can I Drive with Brake Assist Lights On?
+Can I Drive My Car with Brake Assist Lights On?